 Nutmeg and water chestnuts are not considered nuts either, and there’s no need to stay away from them if you have a nut allergy, according to our allergist.
 I have heard of children being allergic to them, so in the allergy world, anything is possible.
 The nuts of Shea tree yield a vegetable fat known as shea butter.
 The trees grow in Africa and provide income for women in the region who pound the nuts.
 They would be considered a nut, and we stay away from them.

 When my son, Morgan, was diagnosed with a severe peanut allergy at 18 months old, our allergist suggested that we keep him away from all tree nuts and shellfish.
 She said that many children do have reactions to all of these foods.
 We waited for another two years after the initial peanut allergy diagnoses before redoing an allergy skin prick test.
 The second allergy test included a retest for the peanut allergy, along with a test of each tree nut separately.
 Morgan tested a 4+ on cashews, and had no allergy to pecans.
 We decided that with the possibility of cross-contamination, we would opt for no nuts in Morgan’s diet.

 Yet some allergists will suggest that if your child is not allergic to pecans, for example, that it would be safe to eat these in their raw form only.
 The chance that one nut could be substituted for another nut in the manufacturing process makes eating nuts in this fashion more risky.
 Eating a safe nut in its raw state would have less chance of cross contamination.
 We still aren’t willing to assume this risk, and therefore have removed all nuts from our son’s diet.

-We used these posters throughout our son, Morgan’s, elementary school years.
+We used posters throughout our son, Morgan’s, elementary school years.
 The “No Peanuts & No Nuts” firey man poster was great for his Middle School years.
 Here he is with a group of friends in 5th grade enjoying the “Nut Free Zone” in his school lunch cafeteria.
+While we no longer offer these posters for sale, you can find many others with a Google image search online.